Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Emulation of Data Heterogeneity from the Task Perspective

 To demonstrate this revamped notion of data heterogeneity, we revisit the experiments in Sec.~\ref{sec:dirichlet-approach} to evaluate the effect of the induced data heterogeneity, replacing the class-based method with our embedding-based approach, which groups data points based on their embeddings.
 The results are presented in Fig. \ref{fig:embedding-vs-class-p1} (the right plot in each box, titled ``Embedding-based") next to the class-based results for a better comparison.
 Unlike the findings from Sec.~\ref{sec:dirichlet-approach}, where data was distributed across clients based solely on class labels, we observe a pronounced impact of $\alpha$ (which controls the level of data heterogeneity across clients) on the performance of the trained FL global model.
 Specifically, as data heterogeneity increases (i.e., as $\alpha$ decreases), the global loss converges to a higher value, indicating a degradation in the model's performance.

 These results highlight that task-specific heterogeneity is more effective in modeling a heterogeneous federated system for vision tasks compared to class-based heterogeneity, which has been predominantly used in prior FL studies \cite{qu2022rethinking, mendieta2022local, NEURIPS2021_2f2b2656, fl-dirichlet}.
-Furthermore, \textit{the results reveal that the performance of FL for non-classification generic computer vision tasks has been overestimated in previous works \cite{zhuang2023mas, lu2024fedhca2, mortaheb2022personalized,cai2023many} as these works rely on class-based data heterogeneity}, which does not reflect the true data variations that vision tasks depend on (e.g., geometry, depth, texture, illumination).
+It is noteworthy that while we plot loss trajectories to visualize optimization behavior, another primary endpoint can be task-specific evaluation metrics computed at a fixed communication budget (20 global rounds).
+These standardized metrics are reported in Appendix~D and summarized in Table~\ref{tab:task_metrics_reformatted} for both data partitioning protocols as we will explain later.
+Furthermore, \textit{the results reveal that the performance of FL for non-classification generic computer vision tasks has been overestimated in prior simulations \cite{zhuang2023mas, lu2024fedhca2, mortaheb2022personalized,cai2023many} as these works rely on class-based data heterogeneity}, which does not reflect the true data variations that vision tasks depend on (e.g., geometry, depth, texture, illumination).
 In particular, when the data heterogeneity model fails to capture these task-relevant attributes, it leads to an overly optimistic assessment of FL performance under heterogeneous data conditions.
 Moreover, this experiment underscores that the actual performance and robustness of FL, and its variants, in handling data heterogeneity for generic computer vision tasks remain largely unknown -- a critical gap in the literature.
 We address this gap through the benchmarks and experiments presented in Sec.~\ref{sec:benchmarks}.

 In addition to the above-described main takeaways of the results, our approach has broader implications, which we elaborate on through the following remarks.

 \begin{remark} [Implications on Designing Effective Countermeasures to Address Data Heterogeneity in FL for Vision Tasks] Our work demonstrates that the prior notion of data heterogeneity, primarily based on the ratio of data points belonging to specific classes, is largely applicable only to classification tasks.
 By contrast, our method introduces a task-specific approach to inducing data heterogeneity, enabling experiments in FL to be extended to non-classification vision tasks.
 This shift not only broadens the scope of FL research to include a wider variety of vision tasks but also lays the groundwork for designing vision-specific methods to effectively handle and address/combat data heterogeneity in FL. \end{remark}